-- Configuring network parameters
+Configuring network parameters

 Parameter Example Value Description Network Type Private IPv4 network Specifies the network where the load balancer works.
 In this example, select Private IPv4 network .
 The load balancer uses the private IPv4 address to process private network requests.
 To let the load balancer route requests over the Internet, bind an EIP to it.
 VPC - Specifies the VPC where the load balancer works.
 In this example, select vpc-A .
 Frontend Subnet - Specifies the frontend subnet from which an IPv4 address will be assigned to the load balancer to receive client requests.
 If IPv6 is enabled, an IPv6 address will also be assigned to the load balancer.
+IPv4 Address Automatical ly assign IP address Specifies how you want the IPv4 address to be assigned.

-Parameter Example Value Description IPv4 Address Automatical ly assign IP address Specifies how you want the IPv4 address to be assigned.
-Backend Subnet Subnet of the load balancer Specifies the backend subnet from which IP addresses will be assigned to the load balancer to forward requests to backend servers.
+Parameter Example Value Description Backend Subnet Subnet of the load balancer Specifies the backend subnet from which IP addresses will be assigned to the load balancer to forward requests to backend servers.
 IP as a Backend - Specifies whether to add IP addresses as backend servers that are not in the VPC of the load balancer.
 In this example, leave this feature disabled.
 Internet Acce ess EIP Auto assign Specifies the EIP that will be bound to the load balancer for receiving and forwarding requests over the Internet.
-EIP Type Dynamic BGP Specifies the link type (BGP) when a new EIP is used.
-Billed By Traffic Specifies how the bandwidth will be billed.
+EIP Type Type Dynamic Specifies the link type (BGP) will EIP is used. billed.
+In this example, sel need to specify a maximu Specifies how the bandwidth will be billed.
 In this example, select Traffic .
 You need to specify a maximum bandwidth and pay for the outbound traffic you use.
 Bandwidth (Mbit/s) 100 Specify the maximum bandwidth.

 - 5. Specifies the maximum bandwidth.
-Click \(\subseteq \) to expand the advanced settings and add a description and tags to the load balancer. - 6.
+Click \checkmark to expand the advanced settings and add a description and tags to the load balancer. - 6.
 Click Buy Now. - 7.
 Confirm the configuration and submit your request. - 8.
 View the newly created load balancer in the load balancer list.